 This just even further complicates the question of why people are coming to your spin class.
 Ultimately, everyone comes for a different reason, seeking a different experience.
 It’s up to you to find your own style and own it, even if it’s not one everyone likes.
 So, we need to make sure we’re constantly evolving and changing up our spin class routine in order to cater to the wide-range of needs in a given class.

 If you’re looking for 45-minute spin class routine ideas, here are a bunch of class-approved playlists and routines to try.

-As you know, I like to teach my spinning classes in a series of exercises that we do twice or three times through, depending on the series.
+As you know, when I think about how I create a spin class routine, I like to focus on making my spinning classes a series of exercises that we do twice or three times through, depending on the series.
 So, I pick a couple exercises to make up my series, and we stick to it throughout the class.
 That way, participants know what to expect, so they can go big when they’re supposed to and not hold back for fear of another interval around the corner.

 Spin Class Routine Ideas #1: Fast Feet